 - For example if they did a 3 vessel CABG and which vessels were used.
 Also where they took the grafts from is important.
 Like don’t go placing a brachial arterial line on the same extremity where they just harvested a radial artery.

-- Once the chit chat has concluded, the anesthesiologist and their team goes back to the CVOR for their next case while the nurses complete the process of making their cables and tubes pretty and the respiratory therapists obtains a baseline ABG (in some cases).
+- Once the chit chat has concluded, the anesthesiologist and their team goes back to the CVOR for their next case.
+Then, the nurses complete the process of making their cables and tubes pretty (that’s a joke, btw.
+I have received numerous messages that nurses do more than make the cables look pretty.
+This is obvious.
+But they do complain from time to time how the cables and lines are a mess so I’m not changing the text I wrote.)
+The respiratory therapists obtains a baseline ABG (in some cases).
 We’re now in charge.

 Hemodynamic management Immediately Post-Op